Food, Families, Futures

-Children in Scotland is leading the project with support from the major UK food supplier Brakes.
-In the first phase of the project Business in the Community Scotland (BiTC Scotland) was our charity partner, with additional funding from the People's Postcode Lottery.
+Children in Scotland led the project with support from the major UK food supplier Brakes.
+In the first phase, Business in the Community Scotland (BiTC Scotland) was our charity partner.
+We also gained additional funding from other charity funds including Cash Back For Kids and the People's Postcode Lottery.

-Our policy team is involved in ongoing consultation with children, young people, school staff and parents to inform the development of the project.
+Our policy team were involved in evaluation of Fife’s summer 2019 holiday provision, including consultation with children, young people, staff and parents.

 In Glasgow 38.8% of primary school pupils, and 29.8% of secondary pupils, are currently in receipt of free school meals (FSM), according to the Cost of School Holidays Literature Review (2015).